olin/clubs/charters/MAGMA.md

 these positions can have any number of members greater than zero, and do not equate to leadership of the club.

+## Transition Protocol
+As our horizontal leadership structure does not define leaders, the two responsibilities within our club will be passed down to volunteering members of the club at their will.

 ## Materials, Purchases, and Spaces
 The club requires a common space (typically the computer lab) for members to participate in game jams.
-Purchases are made by the current Presidente.
+Purchases are made by a club member who has been club spending trained following a club-wide majority vote on the spending.

 ## Events and Activities
 Game jams.
 This can include Ludum Dare, Global Game Jam, the One Hour Game Jam, etc.